New Albany Community Foundation

 The New Albany Community Foundation is a 501(c)(3) nonprofit organization based in New Albany, Ohio.
 Launched in 1995, the Foundation and its partners have raised funds for investments in the New Albany Community such as the New Albany Branch of the Columbus Metropolitan Library, the Jeanne B. McCoy Community Center for the Arts, the Philip Heit Center for Healthy New Albany, and Rose Run Park, among others.

 History

-The New Albany Community Foundation was created by community leaders Jack Kessler, co-founder and chairman of the New Albany Company, and Ralph Johnson, the former superintendent of the local school district.
+The New Albany Community Foundation was created by Jack Kessler, co-founder and chairman of the New Albany Company, and Ralph Johnson, the former superintendent of the local school district.
 The foundation was incorporated in the State of Ohio in 1994 and commenced operations in 1995 as a 501(c)(3) tax-exempt nonprofit organization.
 The foundation is a component fund of the Columbus Foundation.

 In 2002, the foundation started the "Remarkable Evening" fundraising event, which became their biggest annual fundraiser.

 As of 2021, the foundation had more than 70 endowment funds established by families and companies.